Asian Journal of Dental and Health Sciences

 https://ajdhs.com/index.php/journal

 <p>Asian Journal of Dental and Health Sciences is a <em>double-blind peer-reviewed</em> <em>International </em>Journal dedicated to the publication of research papers, reviews, mini-reviews, Short communications and case studies.
-This publication is aimed at a broad, interdisciplinary audience of academic and industrial researchers actively engaged in basic and applied laboratory practice, related to dental & health & medical sciences.</p>Dr. Naresh Reddyen-USAsian Journal of Dental and Health Sciences2834-9911Herbal Medicine for Pain Management in Dentistry
+This publication is aimed at a broad, interdisciplinary audience of academic and industrial researchers actively engaged in basic and applied laboratory practice, related to dental & health & medical sciences.</p>Dr. Naresh Reddyen-USAsian Journal of Dental and Health Sciences2834-9911From Awareness to Action: Strengthening Breast Cancer Control Through Public Health Intervention

 https://creativecommons.org/licenses/by-nc/4.0